arzoo14/PCP-books/docs/PG/InstrumentingApplications.rst

 One problem with the instrumentation model embodied by the **pcp_mmv** library is providing timing information for long-running operations.
-For instrumenting long-running operations, like uploading downloading a file, the overall operation may be broken into smaller, discrete units of work which can be easily instrumented in terms of operations and througput measures.
+For instrumenting long-running operations, like uploading downloading a file, the overall operation may be broken into smaller, discrete units of work which can be easily instrumented in terms of operations and throughput measures.
 In other cases, there are no divisible units for long-running operations (for example a black-box library call) and instrumenting these operations presents a challenge.
 Sometimes the best that can be done is adding the instrumentation point at the completion of the operation, and simply accept the "bursty" nature of this approach.
 In these problematic cases, the work completed in one sampling-interval may have begun several intervals before, from the point of view of the monitoring tool, which can lead to misleading results.